barbarer/py4e-int/_sources/functions/functioncalls.rst

     A _________ is a named sequence of statements that performs a computation.

-    - :[Ff]unction: A function is a named sequence of statements that performs a computation.
+    - :[Ff]unction: Correct!
+A function is a named sequence of statements that performs a computation.
-      :.*: Try again!
+      :.*: Incorrect! ``type`` is an example of one of these.
+Try again.